hith-hj/laravel-eraser/README.md

 ## Contributing

-Thank you for considering contributing to Laravel Eeraser.
+Thank you for considering contributing to Laravel Eraser.
 All the contribution guidelines are mentioned [here](CONTRIBUTING.md).

 ## License